StanfordGeospatialCenter/Map4Nepal_Resources/ReadMe.md

 You can also help assess damage, as new imagery becomes available.
 See [this DigitalGlobe post](http://www.digitalglobeblog.com/2015/04/26/digitalglobe-opens-access-to-satellite-data-to-support-disaster-response-efforts-in-nepal/) for information:

 [http://www.digitalglobeblog.com/2015/04/26/digitalglobe-opens-access-to-satellite-data-to-support-disaster-response-efforts-in-nepal/](http://www.digitalglobeblog.com/2015/04/26/digitalglobe-opens-access-to-satellite-data-to-support-disaster-response-efforts-in-nepal/)
+##Data Sources

-#Obtaining the latest OSM Data for use in Relief Efforts
+###Obtaining the latest OSM Data for use in Relief Efforts
 If you are a responder, or working with any organization that needs the most up-to-date geodata for the region, a consulting company called Geofabrik has set up a download site for OSM data that will be updated every 30 minutes throughout the HOTOSM activation.
 Find the data in various formats (including Garmin, Shapefile, etc...) here: [http://labs.geofabrik.de/nepal/](http://labs.geofabrik.de/nepal/)

+* **Google Media Alert: New Satellite Imagery of Kathmandu and more...** https://groups.google.com/forum/#!topic/google-media-updates/3MwXYXizpnc

+* **Access DigitalGlobe Imagery for Nepal**: http://www.digitalglobeblog.com/2015/04/26/digitalglobe-opens-access-to-satellite-data-to-support-disaster-response-efforts-in-nepal/

 #General Information Resources